UNHchabo/AutoSplitters/SuperMetroid/README.md

 ## Setup
 After you select your splits, add a start time of 0.29 seconds, because the autostart event happens as the screen fades to black, rather than the typical RTA start point of the cursor disappearing.

+Due to the way that the autosplitters work in LiveSplit, any setting that's chosen in the Settings menu must also have its parent selected.
+So to split on Morphing Ball, you must also have Misc Upgrades selected.

 If you're playing a category that might reset to a save, you'll likely want to disable the "reset" option.

 ## Split events